Complaints process explained

 If it does, we ensure that we have all of the information we need to initiate our process.
 If key information is missing from the complaint, we contact the customer and put the file on hold until the customer responds.
-Filing a complaint using our Online Complaint Form is the best way to ensure that we receive all needed information the first time.
+Filing a complaint using our online interactive questionnaire is the best way to ensure that we receive all needed information the first time.

 If the complaint is outside of our mandate, we refer it to the appropriate organization when possible.

 If the complaint falls within our mandate, we forward a copy to the service provider.
 We ask the service provider to attempt to resolve the matter with the customer and report back to us within 30 days to let us know whether the complaint has been resolved.